wothke/adplug/emscripten/README.md

 Copyright (C) 2014 Juergen Wothke

 This is a JavaScript/WebAudio plugin of AdPlug.
-This plugin is designed to work with my generic WebAudio ScriptProcessor music player (see separate project).
+This plugin is designed to work with my generic WebAudio ScriptProcessor music player (see separate project) but the API exposed by the lib can be used in any JavaScript program (it should look familiar to anyone that has ever done some sort of music player plugin).

 AdLibido is based on "adplug-2.2.1".
 Some unused folders have been completely removed: "adplugdb", doc", "test".
-The "libbinio" dependency has dierectly been included.
+The "libbinio" dependency has directly been included.

 Everything needed for the WebAudio version is contained in this "emscripten" folder.
-The original AdPlug code is completely unchanged (except for required bug fixes), i.e. should be trivial to merge future AdPlug fixes or updates.
+The original AdPlug code is mostly unchanged (except for required bug fixes & minor API changes to allow for the propagation of "file not ready" information), i.e. should be trivial to merge future AdPlug fixes or updates.

+The lib supports loading of remote music files (also multi-part files) and is equipped with respective asynchronous "load on demand" logic.

 ## Howto build